History of the Old European Restaurant

 1989: The concept of REMEMBERING OUR HERITAGE, came to life in the form of “Old Country Waffles Cakes and Teas,” (later to be renamed the Old European Restaurant), opened in Pullman Washington.

-It came about that a little deserted building which had at one time been a pancake house, sat unoccupied, and needed to be reopened.
-Francie Parker was asked by her then husband Rick Pedersen and the other investors, to develop a name, a menu, and a décor, that would make this little business have a special life.
+It came about that a little-deserted building which had at one time been a pancake house, sat unoccupied, and needed to be reopened.
+Francie Parker was asked by her then-husband Rick Pedersen and the other investors, to develop a name, a breakfast menu, and a décor, that would make this little business have a special life.

-In contemplation of how this business could have special meaning, the marvelous thinking, hard work and endurance which led our founding fathers, our great and great, great grandparents, to come to America to live their lives in a new country, served as reason to honor our American heritage in this little business.
-Our way of paying tribute first is to remember their struggle and dedication to new life, by serving the vary same recipes which they brought with them from “the old country.
+In contemplation of how this restaurant could have special meaning, the marvelous thinking, hard work and endurance which led our founding fathers, our great and great, great grandparents, to come to America to live their lives in a new country, served as a reason to honor our American heritage in this little business.
+Our way of paying tribute first is to remember their struggle and dedication to new life, by serving the very same recipes which they brought with them from “the old country".

-The idea of using our restaurant to tell their stories, and serve their favorite recipes, seemed a perfect tribute to their dedication to God, Family and Country, if indeed the food was prepared from scratch in much the same manner as they had done.
-Twenty five years later, this tribute continues as Old European supplies great meals to people in Post Falls, ID, Pullman, WA, and Spokane, WA.
+The idea of using our restaurant to tell their stories, and serve their favorite recipes, seemed a perfect tribute to their dedication to God, Family, and Country if indeed the food was prepared from scratch in much the same manner as they had done.
+Twenty-five years later, this tribute continues as Old European supplies great meals to people in Post Falls, ID, Pullman, WA, and Spokane, WA.

 “Gosc w Dom, Bag w Dom”